Shoreditch Lease Extension - Free Consultation

 Decision in Hackney

-An example of a Lease Extension matter before the tribunal for a Shoreditch premises is 137 & 139 Haberdasher Street in December 2013.
+An example of a Lease Extension decision for a Shoreditch premises is 137 & 139 Haberdasher Street in December 2013.
 The Tribunal determines in accordance with section 48 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 that the premium for the extended lease for each Property should be £12,350.00.
-This case was in relation to 2 flats.
-The unexpired lease term was 72.39 years.
+This case related to 2 flats.
+The unexpired residue of the current lease was 72.39 years.